zdravkov/kendo-docs/getting-started/web/dropdownlist/cascading.md

 ---
-nav_title: Cascading DropDownLists
+title: Cascading DropDownLists
-title: jQuery Cascading DropDown Lists with Kendo UI Web
+page_title: jQuery Cascading DropDown Lists with Kendo UI Web
 description: How to get started using the cascading functionality of Kendo UI DropDownList widget.
-nav_position: 2
+position: 2
 ---

 # Cascading DropDownLists